JosephVC/Python_PDF_OCR/project_notes.md

 - [x] get some experience in said package - online tutorials
 - [x] create a program that will allow certain sections of pdf to be extracted from a file **-- done with pdfrw --**
 - [x] create a way to re-combine the above split portions **-- also done with pdfrw; specifically, you can specify a single page or several ranges of pages to be split off, and then those are automatically combined into one pdf by pdfrw**
+- [ ] figure out a way to OCR an image via Tesseract
 - [ ] figure out how to export OCR'd information to PDF - will tesseract work for this??
     - if tesseract can't do this all by itself, I'll need to create a toolchain to:
       1. convert a pdf to an image - png, whatever